Last revised: May 2019

 Revised by Head of Sustainable Travel: Alice Bayly

-We recognize that the travel industry has the potential to generate both environmental and cultural impacts and we are committed to minimizing these negative impacts and improving the environment of both our UK base and in our destination countries.
-We are committed to maximizing the positive impacts of monetary and cross-cultural exchanges between our clients and the local communities in our destination countries.
+We recognise that the travel industry has the potential to generate both environmental and cultural impacts and we are committed to minimising these negative impacts and improving the environment of both our UK base and in our destination countries.
+We are committed to maximising the positive impacts of monetary and cross-cultural exchanges between our clients and the local communities in our destination countries.

 Become industry leaders in our destination countries with regards to ethical and environmental issues including wildlife and cultural ‘experiences’, hotels, modes of transport and other extras provided to clients both pre-travel and during.

 A ‘Responsible Travel’ policy is already in place at Experience Travel Group, outlining the following commitments: